DamianArado/GSoC-2022-Phoenix/PROGRESS.md

 - Also, I got to know from Fawad, how to test static functions: instead of mocking them, we should treat them as standalone functions.
 - Submitted PR for the week: https://github.com/HSF/phoenix/pull/462

+### Week 5 (June 27 - July 3, 2022)

+- Throughout this week, I plan to write unit tests for [`managers`](https://github.com/HSF/phoenix/tree/master/packages/phoenix-event-display/src/managers) and [`loaders`](https://github.com/HSF/phoenix/tree/master/packages/phoenix-event-display/src/loaders).
+- That would be a lot of files to test, so let's get this done.
+- The focus would be on testing the behavious properly and not on the coverage as learnt earlier.